Meghan Markle ‘Glowing’ After Romantic Visit With Prince Harry

 Meanwhile, some reports have been circulating that the actress might be leaving Suits to focus on her relationship with Prince Harry.

-However, sources have confirmed that Markle will be sticking around until at least Season 7 of Suits.
+However, sources have confirmed that Markle will be sticking around through Season 7 of Suits, at the least.

 How's everyone liking the new season of @Suits_USA?
 Love this picture of @meghanmarkle from last week! pic.twitter.com/UpXT2QuBOF